ModelEarth/data-pipeline/timelines/observable/README.md

 This works when running the cmd in the parent, so this is not a level issue. http://192.168.1.210:8082/dist/

+If you are hosting on GitHub, remember to turn on Github Pages.

-To publish (Haven't done this yet.
-Using GitHub Desktop instead.):
+To publish to Observable (Haven't done this yet.
+Used GitHub Desktop instead.):

 	yarn deploy